THE NATION CLASSROOM

 Coming out of the “Roaring Twenties,” the United States plunged into the Great Depression.
 As the country struggled through the 1930s to climb out of that chasm, the next decade brought a whole new challenge.

 Your students will review excerpts from The Nation’s coverage of the situation in the South during these years, exploring and explaining what needed to be done to reunite the nation and what made the task so difficult.
-Teachers have links to PDFs of full articles.
+Students and teachers have links to PDFs of every article cited in the document section.

 Protests, legal appeals, and retrials eventually saved their lives, but all nine spent years in prison for crimes they had not committed.